 Just as you may want to cite a particular passage from a textual work, you may need to cite a subset of data.
 For example, you may have queried a database and worked with the result set, or filtered out parts of a large dataset that were less relevant to your research.
 There are two ways of approaching this.

 The first is similar to the approach you would take with a textual work.
 Cite the whole database or dataset, then provide the information the reader would need to extract the same subset.
 This could be the query you submitted to the database, and the date and time you submitted it.
 If there were multiple or complex steps involved, you may need to include this information in the supplementary data section instead.

 The other approach is to archive a snapshot of the subset you actually used.
 Some archives give you this option when you query a dynamic database.
 Otherwise, you must make sure that the terms and licence conditions of the data you used allow you to archive your copy.
-For more information, see our guide to using third party research data.

 Further information about citing research data